truthcoin/www.truthcoin.info/_posts/16-11-2014-pow-and-mining.md

 Individuals bought coins, or mining equipment, with a certain expectation.
 As more and more individuals do this, it becomes harder and harder for cryptocoin-competitors to compete with the network-effect of money.
 For the same reason, it becomes harder and harder for any *Bitcoin version* to compete with the original Bitcoin version.
 Even long after the *initial coin distribution* serves its **initial** purpose of creating a viable network, the *present-day coin distribution* will be forever serving its **present-day** purpose of creating monetary network-effects.

 ## Conclusion
-For the forseeable future, there is no meaningful alternative to either proof of work or mining.
+For the foreseeable future, there is no meaningful alternative to either proof of work or mining.